JamesHertz/fs-navigation/README.md

 # Base file
 The file where the records are stored by default it's ~/.fs-nav.
 But you can change that by setting the variable FS_BASE_FILE.

-# Reminders

-The idea is to do two parts.
-A script part that will interact with the user and will query the other part for folder's name.
-The other part will be a program in C and will store the names and their related \<path\> in a txt file.

 # Installing

 To install this projects you will need to do alterations in the install.mk file.
 In the first lines of this file you will find this: